Raknoche/Raknoche.github.io/_posts/2016-07-23-PoGo-Series-Tweepy.md

 # <a name="tweepy"></a> The Tweepy Library

-There are a number of Python libraries that connect to the twitter API.
+There are a number of Python libraries that connect to the Twitter API.
 Twitter provides a [full list of API libraries](https://dev.twitter.com/overview/api/twitter-libraries) for both Python and other languages.
 Some of the most popular among these include [python-twitter](https://github.com/bear/python-twitter), [Twython](https://twython.readthedocs.io/en/latest/), and [Tweepy](http://www.tweepy.org/).
 I'm most familiar with Tweepy, so we'll be using that for our analysis.
 In practice, Tweepy is a simple wrapper for the Twitter API.
 It simplifies the interaction between Python and Twitter's API by handling complications such as rate limiting behind the scenes.
 Installing Tweepy is as simple as typing `pip install tweepy` into a command line.
 For more information about Tweepy, read the [developer's introduction to Tweepy](http://tweepy.readthedocs.io/en/v3.5.0/getting_started.html#introduction).

 # <a name="search"></a> Using the Search API to collect historical tweets